Criminal Justice Degree

 - Are interested in creating programs to aid and address victims of crime, juvenile offenders, and the formerly incarcerated returning to our communities.

-Azusa Pacific also offers a bachelor’s completion program in criminal justice at the Inland Empire and Murrieta regional campuses.
+Azusa Pacific also offers a bachelor’s completion program in criminal justice at the Inland Empire, Murrieta, and San Diego regional campuses.
 This program is designed for transfer students who have at least 30 units.